Our experienced experts create legally compliant safety data sheets for your distribution countries

 Unless required by a downstream user or distributor, the safety data sheet does not need to be provided if hazardous mixtures offered or sold to the general public are accompanied by sufficient information to enable the user to take the necessary measures for the protection of human health, safety and the environment.

 The SDS must be provided in the official language(s) of the EU Member State in which the product is placed on the market.
-Not only must the text be translated, but national requirements such as nationally applicable occupational exposure limits and the correct emergency telephone number must also be taken into account.
+The text does not only need to be translated, but national requirements such as nationally applicable occupational exposure limits and the correct emergency telephone number must also be taken into account.

 The safety data sheet must be prepared by a competent person who takes into account the specific requirements and expertise of the user group.
 Suppliers of substances and mixtures must ensure that this competent person has received appropriate training and refresher courses.
 Anyone who has not undergone training to acquire expertise in safety data sheets and cannot provide proof of expertise is not permitted to prepare safety data sheets.